Parametrized symmetric groups and the second homology of a group: Introduction

 \subsection{Acknowledgements}

 I wish to thank S.~S. Podkorytov for posing the problem and numerous helpful discussions.
-I am also grateful to S.~O.~Ivanov, V.~Isaev and N.~A.~Vavilov for their comments and interest in this work.
-This work received financial support from the Russian Science Foundation grant 14-21-00035.
+I am also grateful to S.~O.~Ivanov, V.~Isaev and N.~A.~Vavilov for their valuable comments and interest in this work.
+During the final stage of this work the author was supported by the Russian Science Foundation grant 19-71-30002.